By Jay Palter | September 21, 2023

-Managing electronic assets at your business is difficult enough without having to worry about your staff’s personal devices.
-But this has become a common problem with the advent of Bring Your Own Device (BYOD) expectations at many companies.
-Sometimes the expectation is pushed by employees, but sometimes it’s driven by employers themselves.
+Managing electronic assets at your business is difficult enough without having to worry about your staff’s devices.
+However, personal phones and laptops in the workplace have become a common problem with the advent of Bring Your Own Device (BYOD) expectations at many companies.
+Sometimes, the expectation is pushed by employees, but sometimes, it’s driven by the employers themselves.

-There are many reasonable arguments in favor of BYOD policies, including straightforward cost-savings, as well as increased flexibility in how, where, and when employees work.
-But then there are just as many security and management-related arguments against such policies.
+There are many reasonable arguments in favor of BYOD policies, including straightforward cost-savings and increased flexibility in how, where, and when employees work.
+But then there are just as many security and BYOD management-related arguments against such policies.
 Cost of lost hardware, liability of lost data, or compromised devices allowing hackers access to your business network.

-Corporate asset management policies are at a challenging intersection of information technology (IT) and physical security demands.
+Corporate asset management policies have the challenging responsibility of balancing information technology (IT) and physical security demands.
 Managing the comings and goings of devices from your facility is an integral security process for any company working with sensitive data or resources.

 It is important to understand the factors behind the emergence of BYOD as a serious business trend.
-This can inform our decision-making regarding it at businesses concerned about security and asset management.
+This can inform our decision-making at businesses concerned about security and mobile device management.

 As with any security planning, the best way to develop BYOD policies at your business is to start by determining your business’s overall operational and security goals.

 - Is your priority maintaining an audit trail for regulatory compliance of certain company devices?

 - Are you trying to restrict the flow of personal devices into your facility?

 - Are some personal devices permitted and others not?